-Change management is the ordeal that guides how organizations prepare, support and equip employees to effectively embrace change in order to steer organizational success and expectations.
+Change management is the ordeal that guides how organizations prepare, support and equips employees to effectively embrace change in order to steer organizational success and expectations.

 There are 3 levels of Change Management

 Though is the natural psychology and physiological reaction of humans to resist change, humans are actually quite flexible creatures.
 If supported during the times of change, humans can be surprisingly adaptive and successful.

 Individual change management requires an understanding of how people go through change and why they need to transition successfully.
 It also requires one to know what will make them transition successfully: what messages one needs to hear when and from whom, when is the right time to teach someone a new skill, how to coach people display new behaviours and what will make them abide by the changes made.
 Individual change management draws its framework from psychology and neuroscience to apply them to individual change.